bfieldtools/bfieldtools/README.rst

 Documentation
 ^^^^^^^^^^^^^

-For now, documentation is limited to function docstrings and comments.
-Some examples showcasing functionality are also included in the examples-folder.
+For now, documentation including an API reference and examples can be found in docs/_build/index.html.
+This shall be hosted somewehere available, e.g. ReadTheDocs.

 Installing bfieldtools
 ^^^^^^^^^^^^^^^^^^^^^^